 Where Can I Donate Unwanted Household Items?

 If your old stuff is still in decent shape, donating is one of the best things you can do.
 It keeps items out of landfills, helps people in need, and can even score you a tax write-off.
-Win-win, right?

 Local Charities

-Big-name donation centers are a go-to because they make the process super easy.
+Big-name donation centers make the process easy.

 - Goodwill accepts furniture, electronics, home goods, and clothes